 Clayton is an ABC News Digital Correspondent based in Denver.
-In this role he files stories for “Good Morning America”, “World News with Diane Sawyer”, “Nightline”, ABC News Radio and ABCNews.com.
+In this role he files stories for “Good Morning America”, “World News with David Muir”, “Nightline”, ABC News Radio and ABCNews.com.

 Sandell covers a wide range of breaking news across the West, in addition to stories on climate change, space exploration and the science behind extreme weather.
 He’s reported on wildfires and avalanches, the Texas trial of polygamist religious leader Warren Jeffs, the FBI’s hunt for serial bank robbers, Najibullah Zazi’s plot to bomb New York subways and the infamous “Balloon Boy” hoax.